Brylov/github-python-template/README.md

 ## 🧙 Final Tips

-- Keep business logic inside `core/` for full framework independence
+- Keep logic in `core/`, isolated from frameworks
-- Use `infrastructure/` for integrations like AWS, databases, etc.
+- Add new features by dropping service files in `services/`
-- Use `services/` to plug in new flows easily without touching core
+- Use `utils/` for common helpers shared across services
-- Always test your app locally before deploying to Lambda
+- Use `configs/` to adapt behavior for different environments